hoko/hoko-docs/_posts/2015-04-07-universal-links.md

 ## App and web site association

-> A trust relationship between the app and the website is established by adding a ‘com.apple.developer.associated-domains' entitlement to your app and an ‘apple-app-site-association' file to your website.
+> A trust relationship between the app and the website is established by adding a `com.apple.developer.associated-domains` entitlement to your app and an `apple-app-site-association` file to your website.

 HOKO generates and hosts the necessary configuration files automatically so you don't have to concern about them.
 Each subdomain holds the necessary files to enable mobile deep linking between your smart links and your app.